-In July 2021, the State announced allocating \$15 Million to strengthen communication, expand public education and enhance ongoing outreach efforts in communities disproportionally affected.
+In July 2021, the State announced allocating \$15 Million to strengthen communication, expand public education and enhance ongoing outreach efforts in communities disproportionally affected by COVID-19.
 New York awarded \$5.5 Million to the Hispanic Federation and the Federation of Protestant Welfare Agencies, and \$1 Million was awarded to New York Immigration Coalition, Asian American Federation, Charles B. Wang Community Center, and APICHA Community Health Center.

-In August 2021, New York State established nine new State employee-only vaccination sites in locations with high concentrations of State employees to make getting vaccinated as convenient as possible for those who haven't been yet.
-These sites were established in sync with then Governor Cuomo's July 28, 2021 announcement that State employees and patient-facing employees in state-run hospitals will be required to get vaccinated by Labor Day.
+In August 2021, New York State established nine new State-employee-only vaccination sites in locations with high concentrations of State employees to make getting vaccinated as convenient as possible for those who haven't been yet.
+These sites were established in sync with the former Governor's July 28th announcement that State employees and patient-facing employees in state-run hospitals would be required to get vaccinated by Labor Day of 2021.